The Flow Module block

 Inputs

-If the referenced Flow has a Start block with inputs, the Flow Module block will have inputs that correspond with the Start block's inputs.
-For example, if a Flow Module block references a Flow with three inputs defined in its Start block, the Flow Module block will have three input ports with the same names and data types as the Start block's inputs.
-Data sent to the Flow Module block's input ports will be passed to the corresponding Start block inputs in the referenced Flow.
+If the referenced flow has a Start block with inputs, the Flow Module block will also have input ports that correspond with the Start block's inputs.
+For example, if a Flow Module block references a flow with three inputs defined in its Start block, the Flow Module block will have three input ports with the same names and data types as the Start block's inputs.
+Data sent to the Flow Module block's input ports will be passed to the corresponding Start block inputs in the referenced flow.

-When the referenced Flow has Start block inputs, the Flow Module block must receive data in each of its input ports to trigger the referenced Flow.
+When the referenced flow has Start block inputs, the Flow Module block must receive data in each of its corresponding input ports to trigger the referenced flow.

 Outputs